 An ADN focuses on clinical/technical skills and is one of the degree options you can use to become a nurse.
 This can help you become a Registered Nurse (RN).

 An ASN teaches the technical skills needed to become a nurse and can be a step toward a Registered Nurse (RN) career.

-A BSN doesn’t just cover clinical skills but also areas like nursing research, leadership, and management.
-Some employers prefer a bachelor’s over an associate degree when hiring registered nurses.
+A BSN covers clinical skills and areas like nursing research, leadership, and management.
+Some employers prefer a bachelor’s over an associate’s when hiring registered nurses.

 A DNP is another advanced nursing degree typically pursued by people already working as RNs.
 It offers training in specializations and paves the path toward higher-level roles in clinical leadership, education, research, and administration.

 An MSN is an intermediate graduate degree.
 It’s usually meant for people already working as RNs and who want to take their careers to a higher leadership level.